Learning Cosmology from Nearest Neighbour Statistics: Nearest neighbour maps from simulation data

 \citet{Gangopadhyay_2025} demonstrated that the $k$NN-CDFs and their derivatives have geometric interpretations.
 For example, the $1$NN-CDF and its first three derivatives at some scale $r$ encode the geometry of intersections of spheres of radius $r$ centred on the data points.
 Specifically, the value of the CDF is proportional to the volume enclosed; the first derivative is proportional to the exposed area; the second derivative contains information about the angles of intersections of the spheres; and finally, the third derivative is related to the Euler characteristic of the resultant configuration.
-These connections also relate the $k$NN-CDFs geometrically to the germ-grain Minkowski Functionals \cite[see \textit{e.g.}][]{Schmalzing_1995}.
-However, while the $k$NN-CDFs capture a lot of the information about the clustering of a set of points, it is important to ask if they can capture \textit{all} the information, and if they do not, how the missing information can be accessed.
-A simple way to see that the $k$NN-CDFs may not contain all clustering information is to realize that the construction of the CDF, by definition, throws away spatial information.
-That is, the value of the CDF at some scale $r$ retains no information about the spatial distribution of points contributing to that value - do they come from specific locations in the volume, or are they close to being uniformly distributed over the entire volume?
+These connections also relate the $k$NN-CDFs geometrically to the germ-grain Minkowski Functionals \cite[see {e.g.}][]{Schmalzing_1995}.
+However, while the $k$NN-CDFs capture a great deal of the information about the clustering of a set of points, it is important to ask whether they can capture all the information, and if they do not, how the missing information can be accessed.
+A simple way to see that the $k$NN-CDFs may not contain all clustering information is to realise that the construction of the CDF, by definition, throws away spatial information.
+That is, the value of the CDF at some scale $r$ retains no information about the spatial distribution of points contributing to that value.
+The question arises of whether they come from specific locations in the volume, or if they are close to being uniformly distributed over the entire volume.